-Garrett Snodgrass joins four other in-state prospects in the 2019 signing class, giving Nebraska its largest group of homegrown signees since 2008.
-Snodgrass starred as a versatile performer at York High School, making the Dukes one of the state’s top Class B programs over the past several seasons.
+Garrett Snodgrass starred as a versatile performer at York High School, making the Dukes one of the state’s top Class B programs during his career.
 Snodgrass played for his father, Glen, at York and lined up at as many as seven positions.
-His outstanding defensive play earned Snodgrass selection as a semifinalist for the high school version of the Butkus Award as a senior.
+His outstanding defensive play earned Snodgrass a selection as a semifinalist for the high school version of the Butkus Award as a senior.

-A multi-sport talent, Snodgrass was an honorable-mention all-state basketball player as a sophomore and junior and was a state qualifier in the discus and finished fourth in the shot put as a senior.
+A multi-sport talent, Snodgrass was a three-time honorable-mention all-state basketball player and was a two-time state qualifier in the discus and finished fourth in the shot put as a senior.